Nextiva / Blog / Customer Experience

 Source: Nextiva

-The “hottest” areas are the ones that get the most clicks.
-Coupled with website analytics, heatmaps can give you a better insight into what’s working and help you decide what changes would be worth testing.
+The “hottest” areas get the most clicks.
+Coupled with website analytics, heatmaps can give you better insight into what’s working and help you decide what changes are worth testing.

 Are there buttons they’re supposed to click but aren’t?
 Are there non-clickable items that they are trying to interact with?

-Some of the most popular heatmap tools include CrazyEgg, Optimizely, and Hotjar.
+Some popular heatmap tools include CrazyEgg, Optimizely, and Hotjar.

 14. Create a Customer Feedback Form